-How We Help Adults with Intellectual Disabilities
+How We Help Adults with Intellectual and Developmental Disabilities

-Since 1977, Volunteers of America-Greater New York has served adults with a wide-range of intellectual disabilities including autism, acquired brain injury, as well as vision, hearing and speech impairments.
+Since 1977, Volunteers of America-Greater New York has served adults with a wide-range of intellectual and developmental disabilities including autism, acquired brain injury, as well as vision, hearing and speech impairments.
 Our scattered site supportive housing and community-based support for those living independently aim to promote integration into the outside world so that our clients can live full and active lives.

-Supportive & Supervised Living Services
+Supportive and Supervised Living Services

-Our residential services for people with intellectual disabilities are focused on the long-term, and it is not unusual for someone to be in our care for more than 30 years.
+Our residential services for people with intellectual and developmental disabilities are focused on the long-term, and it is not unusual for someone to be in our care for more than 30 years.
 As a result, our staff may come to think of our residents as family and vice versa.
 These relationships enrich the lives of everyone involved, and we’re proud of that.

 Staff members create a safe and stable living environment while helping residents develop self-reliance, confidence, and a sense of personal dignity.
 Clients are encouraged to foster new relationships and increase interactions with members of the outside community.
 The program, located in Plainfield, New Jersey, is funded through a contract with the Division of Developmental Disabilities.
-Referrals for placement at Alletta House are submitted to Volunteers of America by the Division of Intellectual Disabilities, community organizations, concerned friends and family members.
+Referrals for placement at Alletta House are submitted to Volunteers of America by the Division of Developmental Disabilities, community organizations, and concerned friends and family members.

 - Learning practical life skills such as effective problem solving, maintaining a home, managing finances, establishing community relations, navigating public transportation, and skill-building in various life roles such as social, employment, educational and/or housing.